AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback_preview_link/README.md

 # Silverback Preview Link

-Decoupled preview with access token.
+Decoupled shareable preview with access token.
 Integrates with Silverback autosave.

 This module is inspired by
 [Preview Link](https://www.drupal.org/project/preview_link) but does not depend